PoomSmart/Polyfills/FILESYSTEM_POLYFILLS.md

 3. For version-specific polyfills, place them in the corresponding version directory
 4. Files are loaded alphabetically, so prefix with numbers if order matters (e.g., `01-feature.js`, `02-other.js`)

-**Requirements**: The migration script requires Node.js and npm to be installed for transpilation and minification.
-If npx is not available, files will be copied without processing.
+**Requirements**: The build script requires Node.js and npm to be installed for transpilation and minification.
+If npx is not available, files will be copied without optimization.

 ## Debugging